 Hair loss in puppies can be due to heavy shedding, skin problems, parasites and more.
 Find out how to get to the bottom of the problem - and how to fix it - right here.

-Are you worried about how much (or more accurately how little) hair your pup has?
+Are you worried about how much (or perhaps how little) hair your pup has?

 Is he shedding heavily or developing bald patches - maybe with a rash, or flaky/red/irritated skin underneath?